What are stretch marks?

 What treatment options are available?

-Because stretch marks vary in age, depth, and colour, treatment plans are usually tailored to the individual.
-Options that may be considered include:
+Because stretch marks vary in age, depth, and colour, treatment plans are tailored following an individual medical assessment.
+Options that may be discussed during consultation include:

-- Microneedling with radiofrequency – uses fine needles and heat to stimulate collagen and support skin remodelling.
+- Radiofrequency microneedling – uses controlled micro-needling and energy delivery to support collagen stimulation and skin remodelling.

-- Fractional CO₂ laser – targets specific areas of skin to encourage healing responses and improve texture.
+- Fractional CO₂ laser skin resurfacing – targets specific areas of the skin to support natural healing responses and improve the appearance of skin texture.

 In many cases, a combination of different approaches may be recommended.
 Multiple sessions are usually required, and results vary depending on individual skin type and the severity of the stretch marks.